 Key Takeaways:

-- Using the formula =(Starting Weight – Current Weight) / Starting Weight * 100 provides an accurate weight loss percentage.
+- Use the formula =(Starting Weight – Current Weight) / Starting Weight * 100 provides an accurate weight loss percentage.

-- Organize data with columns for “Starting Weight,” “Current Weight,” and “Weight Loss Percentage” to keep track of measurements efficiently.
+- Organize data with columns for “Starting Weight,” “Current Weight,” and “Weight Loss Percentage” to keep track of measurements.

-- Formatting results as percentages with appropriate decimal points improve readability and accuracy.
+- Formatting results as percentages with appropriate decimal points makes it easier to read.

 Table of Contents